Alfix-Januarivinter/HardenFox/README.md

 # HardenFox
-This user.js makes changes to the about:config file in Firefox to enhance the browser, so called hardening Firefox.
+This user.js makes changes to the about:config file in Firefox to enhance the browser, this is called hardening Firefox.

 This is about 31% faster than standard Firefox!